dlbears/jenkins-example/README.md

 User Data Script for Amazon Linux 2 EC2 instance:

-Located under user-data/ folder
+Located under user-data/ folder.

-Make sure to replace any template values that appear in the script like: <SOME-VALUE>
+Make sure to replace any template values that appear in the script like: \<SOME-VALUE\>

 This user data script will install Docker on an Amazon Linux 2 EC2 instance.
 After the instance reboots, you can SSH into it and use Docker and Docker Compose commands to set up and run your Jenkins server and agent.